 Determine what the system development charges will be for your project.

-The following information must be submitted when applying for a permit for a commercial alteration/tenant improvement.
+The following information must be submitted when applying for this permit type.
 Since every project is unique, there may be some situations where you will be asked to provide additional information.

 THINGS TO CONSIDER: